Sunnybank

 Sunnybank has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Sunnybank's population is estimated at around 10,377 as of Feb 2026.
-This reflects an increase of 1,485 people (16.7%) since the 2021 Census, which reported a population of 8,892 people.
-The change is inferred from the resident population of 10,356, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 42 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,311 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Sunnybank's 16.7% growth since the 2021 census exceeded the national average (9.9%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 92.0% of overall population gains during recent periods.
+As of May 2026, the population of Sunnybank is estimated to be around 10,413.
+This reflects an increase of 1,521 people since the 2021 Census, which reported a population of 8,892.
+The change was inferred from AreaSearch's estimation of 10,398 residents based on the latest ERP data release by the ABS in June 2025 and an additional 46 validated new addresses since the Census date.
+This results in a density ratio of 2,319 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Sunnybank's population growth of 17.1% since the 2021 census exceeded both the national average (9.3%) and the state average.
+Overseas migration contributed approximately 92.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Moving forward with demographic trends, an above median population growth of national statistical areas is projected, with the suburb expected to increase by 2,038 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 17.3% in total over the 17 years.
+For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022 for SA2 areas covered by this data.
+For other areas and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, applying proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data for age cohorts.
+Looking ahead, an above median population growth is projected for the suburb of Sunnybank, with an expected increase of 1,669 persons to 2041, reflecting a total increase of 15.9% over the 16 years.

 Frequently Asked Questions - Population